 I. God is faithful.
 Rom.
 3:3.

 II.
-We have seen that 3:22 may be saying that Christ is faithful, as translated in KJV.
+We should note that 3:22 may be saying that Christ is faithful, as translated in KJV.
 Christ's faithfulness then is the basis of this righteousness which can be credited to us.
-This is more clearly seen in the triteness of 3:22 with many contemporary translations.
+This is more clearly seen in the triteness of 3:22 in many contemporary translations.
 Have you noticed it?
 What shall we say?
-TDNT devotes 54 pages to faith, but does not touch Rom.
+TDNT devotes 54 pages to the topic of faith, but does not touch Rom.
 3:21-26.
 The faith of Christ.
-Here is a wonderful explanation of 1:17, not an ever increasing faith, not a faith from beginning to end, but the faith of God and faith of Christ leading to our faithfulness.
+Here is a wonderful explanation of 1:17, not an ever-increasing faith, not a faith from beginning to end, but the faith of God and faith of Christ leading to our faithfulness.

 Is that good news?
 Can you take that personally?
 God is calling us to rely upon the one who is reliable, to fidelity toward the one who epitomizes fidelity, to loyalty and allegiance to the faithful God, who will remain faithful and will never disown himself even when we are faithless (2 Tim.
 2:13).

 This faith idea is often used of contractual relationship in classical Greek.
-This contract/covenant/agreement is unbelievable!
+The contract/covenant/agreement that God makes with believers is unbelievable!

-We receive God's grace because we rely on, depend upon, believe, trust--the one who is worthy of trust, who is faithful.
+We receive God's grace because we rely on (depend upon, believe, trust) the one who is worthy of trust, the one who is faithful.

 In primitive Christianity, faith became leading term for describing relation of man to God.
 Five related ideas.

-It is only later that we see that all missionary preaching demands faith in the deity proclaimed, and thus faith comes to be a religious attitude to degree that in it man, actualizes his relationship to God.
+It is only later that we see the slight, almost unnoticable shift -- missionary preaching focused on "faith in" the deity proclaimed.
+Thus faith comes to be a religious attitude, actualizing relationship to God.

 Return to Sermon Index